 (UN) Common App.
 Essay & Application Workshops

 Every summer I offer a limited number of three day writing workshops that guide students through the college essay and application process in a dynamic, small group setting.
-From the development of an original and compelling idea, to the drafting and revision process, every student benefits from both professional and peer review, and will leave the workshop not only with a vivid and memorable Common App.
-Essay, but also with a better understanding and appreciation of the art of composition.
+From the development of an original and compelling idea to the drafting and revision process, students engage deeply with both the craft and structure of strong writing.

 Students benefit greatly from having one or two prompts in mind and some initial thoughts-if not a draft- in order for me to better understand their intent and writing style.

-The Common App. has posted the prompts for the 2025 cycle:
+The Common App. has posted the prompts for the 2026 cycle:

 This workshop is designed to help students move beyond the numbers and tell the story that matters most — their own.
 In an increasingly holistic admissions process, it’s not enough to list achievements; students need to articulate their unique passions, demonstrate how they’ll contribute to a campus community, and show a clear, thoughtful sense of personal and academic direction.